sebastiansandqvist/p2p-game-lobby/readme.md

 await peerConnection.setRemoteDescription(new RTCSessionDescription(answer));
 ```

-The two users are now connected and can communicate directly via WebRTC without hitting the server.
-(They could even both disconnect from it at this point and still communicate with one another.)
+the two users are now connected and can communicate directly via WebRTC without hitting the server. (they could even both disconnect from it at this point and still communicate with one another.)

 ## how to send data between two peers